McShelby/hugo-theme-relearn/exampleSite/content/authoring/frontmatter/menu/_index.en.md

 menuPre = '<i class="fab fa-github"></i> '
 {{< /multiconfig >}}

-## Disable Parent Menu Entries
+## Disable Menu Entries

 You may want to structure your entries in a hierarchical way but don't want to generate clickable parent entries?
 The theme got you covered.

 ### For Page Menus

 To stay with the [initial example](authoring/structure): Suppose you want `first-chapter/first-page` appear in the sidebar but don't want to generate a page for it.
-So the entry in the sidebar should not be clickable but should show an expander.
+So the entry in the sidebar should not be clickable but should be expandable.

 For this, open `content/first-chapter/first-page/_index.md` and add the following front matter